A version of this article appeared in the Spring 2019 issue of strategy+business.

 In emphasizing the key role of AILs in culture initiatives, we don’t mean to minimize the importance of formal leaders.
 After all, when a leader’s behavior deviates from the status quo, people take notice.
 Indeed, you must “walk the walk” and demonstrate the critical few behaviors yourself.
 Do something right away and make visible, concrete changes to how you work that signal the type of behavior you want to see in others.
 Find ways to make people feel good about focusing on those behaviors.
 If formal leaders aren’t in sync with the behaviors that informal leaders are modeling, they run the risk of creating dissonance in evolving their organization’s culture.

 With Sandra’s encouragement, Andrew found a way to put himself and his own ego on the line.
-He found out that a group of coders on the company’s technology team had designed a hackathon, challenging participants to build a new app that could improve the guest experience.
+He heard that a group of coders on the company’s technology team had designed a hackathon, challenging participants to build a new app that could improve the hotel guest experience.
 Although Andrew had only a rudimentary knowledge of coding, he threw an idea into the ring.
-His app idea didn’t win, but his willingness to show up and participate — and to acknowledge the talent and expertise of the other competitors and winners — were important strides toward conquering the hearts and minds of many in the organization.
+His app idea didn’t win, but his willingness to show up and participate — and to acknowledge the talent and expertise of the other competitors and winners — was an important stride toward appealing to the hearts and minds of many in the organization.
 Sometimes, even a simple change of habit, such as speaking last after a presentation (if you’re normally the first to give input), can change the dynamic in the room and signal that the culture effort is real.

 There is increasing and widespread awareness of the singular contribution of culture to business success.
 Indeed, culture is having a moment.
-But beware: Don’t treat culture like the next buzzword and allow it to come and go without making any authentic organizational change.
+But beware: Don’t treat culture like the next management buzzword and allow your initiative to come and go without making any authentic organizational change.
 A culture solidly rooted in a handful of foundational, emotionally resonant truths can transform your organization and unlock its greatest potential.

-Leaders, by following our guidelines — grounding goals in what’s possible, tuning in to emotions, empowering AILs, and displaying behaviors consistently themselves — can ensure that a focus on culture isn’t just lip service but something real and lasting.
-And that’s the way to lead a successful cultural initiative, and a vibrant, ever-evolving organization.
+When leaders follow our guidelines — grounding goals in what’s possible, tuning in to emotions, empowering AILs, and displaying behaviors consistently themselves — they ensure that a focus on culture isn’t just lip service but something real and lasting.
+That’s the way to lead a successful cultural initiative, and a vibrant, ever-evolving organization.

 KATZENBACH: The crux of the problem is your cultural situation.
 What’s holding you back is the way your people feel, think, behave, and relate to one another; in other words, the way they work together.
 That’s why everybody’s so frustrated — even you.
 The way you’ve talked about change is vague: “Maybe a reorg.
 Maybe a few layoffs of redundant staff.”
 You don’t sound convinced that any decisions you make actually could inspire or catalyze real change.